-- Document experiences and optimize and leverage the experiences. - Develop synergies with other players on the ground. - Reach out to others outside our networks, such as the private sector and government authorities. - Seek to influence other initiatives and financiers.
+- Document experiences and optimize and leverage the experiences. - Develop synergies with other players on the ground. - Reach out to others outside our networks, such as the private sector and government authorities.

 "We are planting seeds that will have an impact on livelihoods and living conditions, laying the foundations for better quality of life."